Satanis

 Satanis: The Devil's Mass is a 1970 American documentary film about Anton LaVey and the Church of Satan.
 It was directed and produced by Ray Laurent and released by Something Weird Video on 17 June 2003.
-Filmed in San Francisco, California, the film is a compilation of ritual footage and interviews with LaVey's family, neighbors, and church members, as well Christian priests and Mormon missionaries.
+Filmed in San Francisco, California, the film is a compilation of ritual footage and interviews with LaVey's family, neighbors, and church members, as well as Christian priests and Mormon missionaries.
 Display ads at theater showings read: "Satanis is the most pertinent, and perhaps the most shocking film of our time.
 But it’s definitely not a movie for everyone.
 If you choose not to see it, we will understand.”